 Bloodwork will be required more frequently during the first year of therapy than it will be afterwards.
-It is very important to complete routine blood work to ensure the selected therapies are safe as well as effective for you:
+It is very important to complete routine blood work to ensure the selected therapies are safe and effective for you:

-- Baseline: this will be required before starting any medication so that your Primary Care Provider can get a good sense of where your levels are
+- Baseline: this will be required before starting any medication so that your Primary Care Provider can get a good sense of your current hormone levels are.

 - You may also be asked to do additional blood work if you notice any adverse side effects or outcomes from starting hormones (more information on this will be provided below)